Cross-State Air Pollution Rule (CSAPR)

 - EPA records the state submitted existing unit allocations for future year(s).

 Allocation of New Units

 - Facilities can submit objections to all new unit set-aside allowances.
-Click here to submit objections no later than 15 days after the department posts its list of new unit set-asides.
+Send an email to submit objections no later than 15 days after the department posts its list of new unit set-asides.

-- Public notification of state’s response to objections for new unit set-asides (Updated 2/24/17)
+- Public notification of State’s response to objections for new unit set-asides (Updated March 8, 2019)